To help members find answers to common questions on COVID-19 testing kits the NPA and Medicspot have put together some FAQs.

-If you have indemnity insurance with NPA Insurance and you are in England, Scotland and Wales you can read the latest update here.
+If you have indemnity insurance with NPA Insurance and you are in England, Scotland and Wales please check their latest update.

-Is this test suitable for fit to work purposes?
+Is this test suitable for fit to fly purposes?

 When should customers purchase their test?

 Medicspot recommend customers purchase their test as soon as possible to guarantee they have their test in advance.
 Lateral flow tests have a 6 month shelf life.
 All kits have a use by date on the side of the box.

 Do customers need to register their kit?

-Customers must register their kit before returning it to the lab.
-If they need further assistance, they can chat with Medicspot’s customer service team by visiting medicspot.co.uk/contact.
+Customers must register their kit before using their test.
+If they need further assistance, they can chat with our customer service team by visiting medicspot.co.uk/contact.